Riboflavin: Sources

 The United States Department of Agriculture, Agricultural Research Service maintains a food composition database from which riboflavin content in hundreds of foods can be searched.

-The milling of wheat results in an 85% loss of riboflavin, so white flour is enriched in some countries.
-Riboflavin is also added to baby foods, breakfast cereals, pastas and vitamin-enriched meal replacement products.
+The white flour produced after milling of wheat has only 67% of its original riboflavin amount left, so white flour is enriched in some countries.
+Riboflavin is also added to ready-to-eat breakfast cereals.
 It is difficult to incorporate riboflavin into liquid products because it has poor solubility in water, hence the requirement for riboflavin-5'-phosphate (FMN, also called E101 when used as colorant), a more soluble form of riboflavin.
 The enrichment of bread and ready-to-eat breakfast cereals contributes significantly to the dietary supply of the vitamin.
 Free riboflavin is naturally present in animal-sourced foods along with protein-bound FMN and FAD.
 Cows' milk contains mainly free riboflavin, but both FMN and FAD are present at low concentrations.

 Fortification

 Some countries require or recommend fortification of grain foods.
-As of 2021, 56 countries, mostly in North and South America and southeast Africa, require food fortification of wheat flour or maize (corn) flour with riboflavin or riboflavin-5'-phosphate sodium.
+As of 2024, 57 countries, mostly in North and South America and southeast Africa, require food fortification of wheat flour or maize (corn) flour with riboflavin or riboflavin-5'-phosphate sodium.
 The amounts stipulated range from 1.3 to 5.75 mg/kg.
 An additional 16 countries have a voluntary fortification program.
 For example, the Indian government recommends 4.0 mg/kg for "maida" (white) and "atta" (whole wheat) flour.